-The escrow holder makes sure that all terms and conditions of the seller's and buyer's agreement are reached prior to the sale being finalized.
-This includes securing payments and certificates, completing required forms, and getting the release documents for any loans or liens that have been cleared with the transaction, assuring you have a clean title to your property before the final price is fully paid.
+The escrow agent insures that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being finalized.
+This includes getting funds and certificates, filling out required forms, and getting the release documents for any loans or liens that are to be cleared with the transaction, assuring you have a clean title to your place before the final price is fully paid.

-Upon finishing of all instructions of the escrow, closing can take place.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
-You'll then obtain the title to the house and the title insurance gets issued as noted in the escrow instructions.
+Upon completion of all instructions of the escrow, closing can take place.
+All expenses like title insurance, inspections and real estate commissions are paid.
+Title to the property is then transferred to you as now current homeowner and related title insurance is issued as outlined in the escrow instructions.

-This is a quick run-down of the escrow process.
-Your individual plan will be slightly different based on your lender and your escrow agent.
+This is a easy to understand guide about the escrow process.
+Your particular process may vary depending on your bank and your escrow company.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.